Friday, 10 June 2016

 Barely escaping their larky banter, we schlepped through the downpour to watch Havok under shelter.
 Give me liberty or give me death.
 Wet and murky meant nothing to the diehards.
 Hordes had dutifully gathered before the brilliant thrashers in the small tent, frenzied headbanging from start to end.

-We left reluctantly, fished out wet pounds from damp pockets, and bought a dozen shirts at the merch booth.
+We left reluctantly to visit the merch booth, where we fished out wet pounds from damp pockets and bought a dozen shirts.
 Our brief intermission ended in time for Korn.
 Are we glad not to have missed a second.
-On form, Jonathan Davis delivered the greatest hits of the nu-metal outfit, or genre to be honest.
+On form, Jonathan Davis delivered the greatest hits of the nu-metal outfit.
+Or genre, to be honest.